 When tags are managed by the client, however, the client must ensure that a tag assigned to a request is not re-used until the Integrated Block has signaled the termination of the request by setting the Request Completed bit in the completion descriptor.
 The client can close out a pending request on receiving a completion with a non-zero error code, but should not free the associated tag if the Request Completed bit in the completion descriptor is not set.
 Such a situation might occur when a request receives multiple split completions, one of which has an error.
-In this case, the Integrated Block can continue to receive Completion TLPs for the pending request even after the error was detected, and these Completions are incorrectly matched to a different request if its tag is re-assigned too soon.
+In this case, the Integrated Block can continue to receive Completions are incorrectly matched to a different request if its tag is re-assigned too soon.
 In some cases, the Integrated Block might have to wait for the request to time out even when a split completion is received with an error, before it can allow the tag to be re-used.